Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 Craft Rod, Craft Magic Arms and Armor, *inflict light wounds, bull's strength, flame blade, hold person, fear;* Price 70,000 gp.

+### Metal and Mineral Detection
-**Metal and Mineral Detection:** This rod pulses in the wielder's hand and points to the largest mass of metal within 30 feet.
+This rod pulses in the wielder's hand and points to the largest mass of metal within 30 feet.
 However, the wielder can concentrate on a specific metal or mineral.
 If the specific mineral is within 30 feet, the rod points to any places it is located,